Psycho-Pirate

 The Psycho-Pirate is the name of two supervillains appearing in American comic books published by DC Comics.

 Bob Frazer portrayed the character for his live action debut during The CW's 2018 Arrowverse crossover "Elseworlds".
+Additionally, Armin Shimerman and Geoffrey Arend have voiced Psycho-Pirate in animation.

 Publication history

-The Charles Halstead version of Psycho-Pirate first appears in All-Star Comics #23 and was created by Gardner Fox and Joe Gallagher.
+The Charles Halstead incarnation of Psycho-Pirate first appeared in All-Star Comics #23 (December 1944), and was created by Gardner Fox and Joe Gallagher.

-The Roger Hayden version of Psycho-Pirate first appears in Showcase #56 and was created by Fox and Murphy Anderson.
+The Roger Hayden incarnation of Psycho-Pirate first appeared in Showcase #56 (June 1965), and was created by Gardner Fox and Murphy Anderson.

 Fictional character biography

 Charles Halstead

-Charles Halstead is a minor character who first appears in All-Star Comics #23, created by Gardner Fox and Joe Gallagher.
-He was originally a linotyper for the Daily Courier who became jealous of his boss's success; later, he becomes a criminal mastermind under the name Psycho-Pirate.
+Charles Halstead is a linotyper for the Daily Courier who became jealous of his boss's success; later, he becomes a criminal mastermind under the name Psycho-Pirate.
 He plans crimes based on emotions, hoping to ruin his boss.
-Nothing is known of the life of Charles Halstead before he became a linotyper at the Daily Courier.
 A long-time employee, Halstead was a friend and favorite of publisher Rex Morgan.
 Secretly, however, Halstead was frustrated with his lack of advancement at the paper and, at some point, snapped.
 He resolved to take what he had never been able to earn.
 His first target was the newspaper itself.
-He began to stage a series of crimes based on emotions (hate, greed, etc.), cluing the Courier with leads to his crimes.
+He began to stage a series of crimes based on emotions, cluing the Courier with leads to his crimes.

-As time passed, Halstead, as the Psycho-Pirate, became bolder.
-He penned a letter to the Courier, challenging the Justice Society to stop a new wave of crimes based on a variety of emotions.
-For example, he engendered fear into the inhabitants of a city where he threatened to unleash a deadly plague until his plan was halted by Dr. Mid-Nite.
+Halstead pens a letter to the Courier, challenging the Justice Society to stop a new wave of crimes based on a variety of emotions.
+For example, he engendered fear into the inhabitants of a city where he threatened to unleash a deadly plague until his plan was halted by Doctor Mid-Nite.
 Each JSAer was given an emotion and a task to solve.
-With the JSA dispersed and only the Atom to guard Halstead, the Psycho-Pirate began a campaign to demoralize the publisher with constant news of despair: business failure, divorce, foreclosure—a series of lies designed to crush the spirit of his employer.
+With the JSA dispersed and only the Atom to guard Halstead, the Psycho-Pirate began a campaign to demoralize the publisher with constant news of despair: business failure, divorce, foreclosure — a series of lies designed to crush the spirit of his employer.
 To remove the Atom, he convinced the hero that the JSA had been captured and sent the Atom to rescue them.
 The Atom discovered the ruse and defeated the criminal's henchmen disguised as JSAers.
 In doing so, the Atom discovered the true identity of the Psycho-Pirate, who shot him to preserve his secrecy.
-Wounded, the Atom made it to the Courier just as the JSA returned and exposed Halstead as the Psycho-Pirate.
+Wounded, the Atom made it to the Courier just as the JSA returned and exposed Halstead as Psycho-Pirate.
 Halstead was subsequently sentenced to a lengthy prison term after the Justice Society of America captured and put him in jail.
-He escaped by playing on the emotions of a guard, but the JSA heard of his plans from his cellmate and were able to recapture him.
-He continued to research the mysticism of emotions until his death sometime in the 1960s.
+Halstead continued to research the mysticism of emotions until his death sometime in the 1960s.